hausen/rearrangements-DistanceOracle/README.md

 DistanceOracle
 ==============

-A C++ API for querying the transposition distance database.
+A C++ library for querying the transposition distance database.

 Contains two example programs that show how to use the API: